MousaabYedjour/EMS/README.md

 # EMS Employee Management System
-Application to manege employees by: adding and employee with its details, viewing and deleting.
+Application to manege employees by: adding employee with its details, viewing, modifying and deleting.
 The employee details will be stored in a text file.